ambeelabs/gspatial_plot/docs/gspatial_plot.rst

     :type boundarycolor: str
     :param boundary_linewidth: Linewidth of boundaries.
 Defaults to 0.5.
     :type boundary_linewidth: float
-    :param scale_colorbar: If True, the colorbar is scaled to the map extents.
-Defaults to False.
-    :type scale_colorbar: bool
     :param legend: If True, legend is displayed.
 Defaults to True.
     :type legend: bool
     :param annot: If True, annotations are generated.
 Defaults to False.